ploteo/FL_exp/note.md

 # General

-- Implement a version that does the randomization at the group level @REVIEW:
+- Implement a version that does the randomization at the group level @DONE:
   - change init.py for PGG
   - change settings.py
     - see NOTE: in the demo dev